About The Milestone Society

 Established in May 2001, we aim to “identify, record, research, conserve and interpret for public benefit the milestones and other waymarkers of the British Isles”.
 Our members’ interests also include tollhouses, turnpike history and canal milestones.
 Charitable status was gained in 2004.

 Since then, our members have recorded over thirty one thousand milestones, other waymarkers and tollhouses.
-Photographs of over twenty one thousand of these are displayed on Google Earth mapping on our own Repository and on Geograph.org.uk.
+The locations are displayed from our database on Google Earth mapping with photographs linked to Geograph.org.uk.
 Our collections also feature on the Heritage Gateway and other sites.

-Over the years, our members have restored hundreds of milestones, especially in Cornwall and Norfolk, and have given talks to thousands of people in history and archaeological societies, Probus clubs, civic societies and other groups.
+Over the years, our members have restored hundreds of milestones across the country and given talks to thousands of people in history and archaeological societies, civic societies and many other groups.
 We’ve led heritage walks and participated in Heritage Open Days and Festivals of Archaeology, with articles in the national press, local papers, on the radio and on TV.
-We’ve a lively facebook Group and a presence on YouTube and twitter.
+We’ve a lively facebook Group and a presence on YouTube.
 Specific major projects to restore milestones or to engage with local communities (including a national poetry competition!) have been kindly supported by funding bodies such as Heritage Lottery Fund, English Heritage and Big Lottery.

 Would you be willing to support our cause, too ?